 In March I conducted a ‘Gala’ concert for Sarah Brightman in Taiwan and now another in Yogyakarta, Indonesia.

-October sees a trip to Moscow to conduct for Katherine Jenkins and in November a concert in Liverpool with Bryn Terfel, Ruthie Henshall and the RLPO with be something to look forward to.
+October saw a trip to Moscow to conduct for Katherine Jenkins and in November a concert in Liverpool with Sir Bryn Terfel, Ruthie Henshall and the Royal Liverpool Philharmonic Orchestra.

 I returned to Prague on July 29th to conduct for Australian tenor Josh Piterman and Irish soprano Margaret Keys.